Why a Healthy Ego Is A Good Thing [7 Benefits]

 Related: Understand The Psychological Self

-A healthy ego is closely tied to self-confidence.
+A healthy self-identity is closely tied to self-confidence.
 It gives individuals a strong sense of self-worth and belief in their abilities.

 This self-assurance becomes the foundation for tackling challenges, setting ambitious goals, and pursuing dreams with determination.
 When you believe in yourself, you are more likely to overcome obstacles and embrace opportunities that come your way.